DMarzzucco/DMarzzucco/README.md

 <br>

 <p align = "left">
-I am a software developer with experience in freelance projects and solid knowledge acquired in an Information Systems Engineering degree.
-I specialize in backend development, with a complete foundation in frontend, and experience in technologies such as TypeScript, C#, Java, PostgreSQL and SQL Server.
-I work with MVC frameworks oriented to microservices such as NestJS, .NET and Spring Boot.
+I am a software developer with experience in freelance projects and solid knowledge acquired during my Information Systems Engineering degree.
+I specialize in backend development with .NET, DevOps, and some frontend development with React and Angular.

+I have worked on both monolithic and distributed systems, utilizing clean architecture.

 In addition, I have knowledge of API monitoring and documentation tools such as Postman and Swagger, as well as container management with Docker.
+I also have knowledge of messaging systems with RabbitMQ.

-My focus is on maintaining clean and scalable code, applying SOLID principles and design patterns to ensure quality and efficiency in each project.
+I focus on maintaining clean and scalable code, applying SOLID principles and design patterns to ensure quality and efficiency in each project.
 I adapt quickly to changing environments and collaborate effectively with multidisciplinary teams.
-I work under agile methodologies such as Scrum and Kanban to guarantee optimal organization and comply with timely deliveries.

 </p>
 <h3 align="left">Connect with me:</h3>